Mormon Doctrine (book): Scrutiny by church leaders

 Church leaders were surprised by its publication since he had not asked permission and was not asked to develop such a work.
 They responded that while they applauded the attempt of the book to fill a need, it used a harsh tone.
 Apostle Mark E. Petersen said it was "full of errors and misstatements, and it is most unfortunate that it has received such wide circulation."

 On January 5, 1959, apostle Marion G. Romney was assigned by church president David O. McKay to read and report on the book.
 His report was delivered on January 28, which mainly "dealt with Elder McConkie's usage of forceful, blunt language; some strongly worded statements about ambiguous doctrine and matters of opinion; and the overall authoritative tone throughout the book, though in general Romney had a high regard for Mormon Doctrine and felt it filled an evident need remarkably well."
-The report concluded that "notwithstanding its many commendable and valuable features and the author's assumption of 'sole and full responsibility' for it, its nature and scope and the authoritative tone of the style in which it is written pose the question as to the propriety of the author's attempting such a project without assignment and supervision from him whose right and responsibility it is to speak for the church on 'Mormon Doctrine.'"
+The report concluded that "notwithstanding its many commendable and valuable features and the author's assumption of 'sole and full responsibility' for it, its nature and scope and the authoritative tone of the style in which it is written pose the question as to the propriety of the author's attempting such a project without assignment and supervision from him whose right and responsibility it is to speak for the church on Mormon Doctrine."

 Petersen "gave McKay an oral report in which he recommended 1,067 corrections" to the book.

 Publication restriction

 Nearly a year later, after meeting to discuss the book, the January 8, 1960 office notes of McKay reflect:

-McKay called Joseph Fielding Smith on January 27, 1960, to inform him of the decision to ban further publication of the book:
+McKay called Joseph Fielding Smith (McConkie's father-in-law) on January 27, 1960, to inform him of the decision to ban further publication of the book:

 When the First Presidency met with McConkie about their decision, he responded, "I am amenable to whatever you Brethren want.
 I will do exactly what you want.
 I will be as discreet and as wise as I can."